Khyati-Chouhan/personal-portfolio/README.md

-Developed a personalized online portfolio showcasing technical skills, projects, and achievements.
+ A personalized online portfolio showcasing technical skills, projects, and achievements.
  Designed with a focus on usability and visual appeal to effectively present professional capabilities to potential employers and clients.